1821 Info 1g: Caleb Crompton

 1 2 3 4

-Argus text 02jan1855 - 56kB jpg This time on 08 December 1854, shortly before his death, the Newmarket, already described as a wooden building, placed on two roods of land (½ acre), is being sold at auction for the benefit of James Cairns of Lonsdale Street, Melbourne.
+56kB jpg The Argus report of 08 January 1855 displays a court order of 08 December 1854, shortly before Caleb's death, for the sale of the Newmarket Hotel, which was already described as a wooden building, intended for an inn, built on two roods of land (5 acre).
+It was being sold at auction for the benefit of James Cairns of Lonsdale Street, Melbourne.

 Left: The Argus of 08 January 1855 reporting the pending court case